Representation of convex operators and their static and dynamic sandwich extensions

 \begin{proof} From \cite[Theorem 1.1]{ADR}, for the case $p\in [1, \infty)$, and \cite[Theorem 3.3 and Proposition 3.14]{BNDN}, for $p = \infty$, we know that there is a one-to-one relationship between $\VV$ and $\DD$.
 Then the results follow directly from the representation \eqref{eq:1-0}. \end{proof}

 The representations of convex functionals were studied in the recent literature of risk measures in the case when the $\sigma$-algebra $\mathcal{A}$ is trivial.
 In \cite{FRG2002} the representation is studied for convex risk measures (i.e. convex, monotone, lower semicontinuous, and translation invariant functionals) defined on the \emph{whole} $L_p(\B)$ with $p\in [1,\infty]$ with values in $(-\infty,\infty)$.
 In \cite{FS04} the study is carried on for $p=\infty$.
-In both cases it is crucial that the functionals are defined on the whole space.
-In \cite{BF2009}, the representation is studied for convex, monotone, order continuous functionals defined on Fr\'echet lattices and taking values in $(-\infty,\infty]$.
-This allows for a very general setup, however the assumption on the lattice property is crucial.
-If $\A$ is non-trivial, then we can refer to \cite{BN-preprint} and \cite{DS2005} for studies on the representation of convex operators in the context of conditional risk measures (i.e. convex, monotone, lower semicontinuous, translation invariant operators) defined on the \emph{whole} $L_\infty(\B)$.
-Our contribution to this area provides a representation of convex operators defined on a subspace $L \subseteq L_p(\B)$ with values in $L_p(\A)$, $p\in [1,\infty]$, without the assumption of the lattice property.
+In both cases it is crucial that the functionals are defined on the whole space.\\ In \cite{BF2009}, the representation is studied for convex, monotone, order continuous functionals defined on Fr\'echet lattices and taking values in $(-\infty,\infty]$.
+This allows for a general setup, however the vector space $L$ on which the map is defined needs to be a vector lattice.
+This is not the case in the present paper.
+The lattice property in Lemma 2.1 and 2.2 is a lattice property in the arrival space $L_p({\cal A})$, not in $L$.
+Another important difference is that in [4] the sigma-algebra ${\cal A}$ is trivial. \\ If $\A$ is non-trivial, then we can refer to \cite{BN-preprint} and \cite{DS2005} for studies on the representation of convex operators in the context of conditional risk measures (i.e. convex, monotone, lower semicontinuous, translation invariant operators) defined on the \emph{whole} $L_\infty(\B)$.\\ In conclusion, our contribution to this area provides a representation of convex operators defined on a subspace $L \subseteq L_p(\B)$ with values in $L_p(\A)$, $p\in [1,\infty]$, with very mild hypothesis on $L$.